Diane Nelson serves as President of DC Entertainment (DCE) and President & Chief Content Officer of Warner Bros. Interactive Entertainment (WBIE).

-Diane Nelson was named President, DC Entertainment upon its founding in September 2009.
-In this post, Nelson is charged with leading DCE’s efforts to fully realize the power and value of the DC Comics brand and characters across all media and platforms, while strategically integrating the DC Comics business, brand and characters deeply into Warner Bros.
+As President of DC Entertainment, Nelson is charged with leading the efforts to fully realize the power and value of DC Entertainment’s rich portfolio of stories and characters, including such cultural icons as Batman, Superman and Wonder Woman, across all media and platforms, while strategically integrating the DC Comics, Vertigo and MAD brands deeply into Warner Bros.
 Entertainment and all its content and distribution businesses.

 Nelson came to the Studio from Walt Disney Records, where she served as Director of National Promotions.

-In December 2006, Nelson was appointed chairperson of The Next Generation Council of the Motion Picture & Television Fund and also serves on the board of There With Care, a Boulder, Colorado-based non-profit organization that supports families with children affected by critical illness.
+In addition, Nelson serves on the Board of the Boulder, Colorado-based There with Care, a non-profit organization that supports families with children affected by critical illness.

 Nelson is a graduate of Syracuse University's Newhouse School of Communications.